pen-lang/pen/doc/src/README.md

 # Pen

-The programming language for scalable software engineering
+The programming language for scalable software development

 ## Vision

-Pen is designed for software engineering, where we need to change software and provide values to users continuously over time.
-Particularly, it's optimized for the one by a large number of people and/or over a long time.
+Pen is designed for software development by a large number of people and/or over a long time.

-To make such engineering efficient, it focuses on:
+To make such development efficient, it focuses on:

 - Maintainability
   - Everyone can learn the language and participate in actual development quickly.